songweizhi/BioSAK/BioSAK_tutorial/Demo_tree_visualization_with_iTol/README.md

 ## Tree visualization with [iTOL](https://itol.embl.de)

-1. Here, I have a phylogenetic tree for 37 MAGs derived from microbial communities (either surface-associated or planktonic) sampled in the North Sea.
+1. Here, I have a phylogenetic tree for 37 MAGs derived from six microbial communities (either surface-associated or planktonic) sampled in the North Sea.
-I have the taxonomy info of these MAGs at class level and I also have their sizes.
+I have the taxonomy info of these MAGs at the class level, their sizes and their abundances across the six samples.
-This short note shows how to visualize all these info in one figure.
+This short note shows how to visualize all these info in one plot.

 1. Download needed files: [files_needed.zip](files_needed.zip)